 Another useful feature is 360 view; there certified companies that can help you to get a full 360 view inside your company.

-Does Google My Business Contribute to SEO?
+Does Google Business Profile (GBP) Contribute to SEO?

 Yes, it can help in many ways, especially locally.